Click here to buy the game

 Recommended for ages 18+

-We recommend Curse of the Pharaoh for those aged 18+, as it contains the following themes: the occult, an extra-marital affair, and an illegitimate child in the characters' background.
+We recommend Curse of the Pharaoh for those aged 18+, as it contains occult themes, an extra-marital affair, and an illegitimate child in the characters’ background.

 Extra characters